 My personal biggest hurdle regarding migration is to get my loved ones to move with me, to where I would rather be and go, or to figure out a compromise we can all live with.
-It takes some more disasters for most of us to realize how soon we need to leave densely populated areas like Amsterdam (or The NL for that matter, with 416 humans/km2, a ridiculously unsustainable density).
+It takes some more disasters for most of us to realize how soon we need to leave densely populated areas like The NL, with 500 humans/km2, a ridiculously unsustainable density.
 Although the Heard & McDonald islands is a top-of-the-bill prepping bet, my best kept secret, a favorite, realistic and most of all viable migratory option is moving to Estland/Estonia; Full of atheists, smart people, a strict but intelligent humane government, lots of resources, fertile land, naturally protected surroundings, and in reach over land (by car, even) from where we are now, in case planes suddenly stop flying because they can’t handle the storms or water vapor.

 The above is disregarding the predicament hard to skip, namely radio-activity from the isotopes spread by unmanned molten down nuke plants everywhere.
 Perhaps in a few years we’ll have a working pill against that.
 One can hope and dream about surviving on other planets, but the straws to hang on to for that are getting thinner by the day.
 As is the world’s ice, making it harder to predict our options in the near future.
 As I like to often put it, there are two basic premises that overrule all others;

 – What goes on in the Arctic doesn’t stay in the Arctic.

 – The flywheels we’ve set in motion are not easily going to be brought to a standstill.